-Watch the video at the link below and learn how this was accomplished:
+Watch the link to see how this was accomplished:

-- Consider the benefits of Great Britain being connected to mainland Europe. - What are some potential negative impacts? - Name additional locations where a similar structure would be beneficial.
+- Consider some of the benefits of Great Britain being connected to mainland Europe. - What are some potential negative impacts? - Where are some other locations that a similar structure would be beneficial?